php-enqueue/enqueue-dev/docs/monitoring.md

 We are working on a JS\WAMP based real-time UI tool, for more information please [contact us](opensource@forma-pro.com).

 ![Grafana Monitoring](images/grafana_monitoring.jpg)

+[contact us](opensource@forma-pro.com) if need a Grafana template such as on the picture.

 * [Installation](#installation)
 * [Track sent messages](#track-sent-messages)